yihui/yihui.org/content/en/2017-09-29-thanks-max.md

 ![force a cat to bathtub](https://slides.yihui.org/gif/drag-cat.gif)

-> **Update on 2017/10/01**: I just realized Max had sent [a pull request](https://github.com/davidgohel/ggiraph/pull/75) to fix the issue he reported before I posted an answer on StackOverflow!
+> **Update on 2017/10/01**: I just realized Max had sent [a pull request](https://github.com/davidgohel/ggiraph/pull/75) to fix the issue he reported before I posted an answer on Stack Overflow!
 That is even better!